ONSdigital/research-and-development/docs/contributor_guide/CONTRIBUTING.md

 The Research and Development project is being developed in the open in line with recommendations in the [Government Service Manual](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open) that state that new code should be open.
 Hosting the code on GitHub is an easy way to adhere to this.

-## Contributing
-We are not looking for developers external to ONS, but anybody may scrutinise the code and give feedback.

-[If you want to help us build, and improve `research-and-development`, view our contributing guidelines][contributing].

 ## Developer set up